-The Company has had the BancFirst Corporation Directors' Deferred Stock Compensation Plan (the "BancFirst Deferred Stock Compensation Plan") since May 1999.
-As of December 31, 2020 there are 21,943 shares available for future issuance under the BancFirst Deferred Stock Compensation Plan will terminate on December 31, 2024, if not extended.
+The Company has had the BancFirst Corporation Directors' Deferred Stock Compensation Plan (the "Deferred Stock Compensation Plan") since May 1999.
+As of December 31, 2021, there are 34,125 shares available for future issuance under the Deferred Stock Compensation Plan.
+The Deferred Stock Compensation Plan will terminate on December 31, 2024, if not extended.
 Under the plan, directors and members of the community advisory boards of the Company and its subsidiaries may defer up to 100% of their board fees.
-They are credited for each deferral with a number of stock units based on the current market price of the Company's stock, which accumulate in an account until such time as the director or community board member terminates serving as a board member.
+They are credited for each deferral with a number of stock units based on the current market price of the Company's stock, which accumulate in an account until the director or community board member terminates serving as a board member.
 Shares of common stock of the Company are then distributed to the terminating director or community board member based upon the number of stock units accumulated in his or her account.
-There were 8,218 and 9,542 shares of common stock distributed from the BancFirst Deferred Stock Compensation Plan during the years ended December 31, 2020 and 2019, respectively.
+There were 5,400 and 8,218 shares of common stock distributed from the Deferred Stock Compensation Plan during the years ended December 31, 2021 and 2020, respectively.